awslabs/data-on-eks/website/docs/streaming-platforms-eks/kafka.md

 :::

+## Managed Alternatives

+### Amazon Managed Streaming for Apache Kafka (MSK)
+[Amazon Managed Streaming for Apache Kafka (Amazon MSK)](https://aws.amazon.com/msk/) is a fully managed service that enables you to build and run applications that use Apache Kafka to process streaming data.
+Amazon MSK provides the control-plane operations, such as those for creating, updating, and deleting clusters.
+It lets you use Apache Kafka data-plane operations, such as those for producing and consuming data.
+It runs open-source versions of Apache Kafka.
+This means existing applications, tooling, and plugins from partners and the Apache Kafka community are supported.
+You can use Amazon MSK to create clusters that use any of the Apache Kafka versions listed under [Supported Apache Kafka versions](https://docs.aws.amazon.com/msk/latest/developerguide/supported-kafka-versions.html).
+Amazon MSK offers cluster-based or serverless deployment types.

+### Amazon Kinesis Data Streams (KDS)
+[Amazon Kinesis Data Streams (KDS)](https://aws.amazon.com/kinesis/data-streams/) allows users to collect and process large streams of data records in real time.
+You can create data-processing applications, known as Kinesis Data Streams applications.
+A typical Kinesis Data Streams application reads data from a data stream as data records.
+You can send the processed records to dashboards, use them to generate alerts, dynamically change pricing and advertising strategies, or send data to a variety of other AWS services.
+Kinesis Data Streams support your choice of stream processing framework including Kinesis Client Library (KCL), Apache Flink, and Apache Spark Streaming.
+It is serverless, and scales automatically.

+## Storage considerations when self-managing Kafka
+The most common resource bottlenecks for Kafka clusters are network throughput, storage throughput, and network throughput between brokers and the storage backend for brokers using network attached storage such as [Amazon Elastic Block Store (EBS)](https://aws.amazon.com/ebs/).

+### Advantages to using EBS as persistent storage backend
+1. **Improved flexibility and faster recovery:** Fault tolerance is commonly achieved via broker (server) replication within the cluster and/or maintaining cross-AZ or region replicas.
+Since the lifecycle of EBS volumes is independent of Kafka brokers, if a broker fails and needs to be replaced, the EBS volume attached to the failed broker can be reattached to a replacement broker.
+Most of the replicated data for the replacement broker is already available in the
+EBS volume, and does not need to be copied over the network from another broker.
+This avoids most of the replication traffic required to bring the replacement broker up to speed with current operations.
+2. **Just in time scale up:** The characteristics of EBS volumes can be modified while they’re in use.
+Broker storage can be automatically scaled over time rather than provisioning storage for peak or adding additional brokers.
+3. **Optimized for frequently-accessed-throughput-intensive workloads:** Volume types such as st1 can be a good fit since these volumes are offered at a relatively low cost, support a large 1 MiB I/O block size, max IOPS of 500/volume, and includes the ability to burst up to 250 MB/s per TB, with a baseline throughput of 40 MB/s per TB, and a maximum throughput of 500 MB/s per volume.

+### What EBS volumes should I use when self-managing Kafka on AWS?
+* General purpose SSD volume **gp3** with a balanced price and performance are widely used, and you can **independently** provision storage (up to 16TiB), IOPS (up to 16,000) and throughput (up to 1,000MiB/s)
+* **st1** is a low-cost HDD option for frequently accessed and throughput intensive workloads with up to 500 IOPS and 500 MiB/s
+* For critical applications such as Zookeeper, provisioned IOPS volumes (**io2 Block Express, io2**) provide higher durability

 ## Deploying the Solution

 In this [example](https://github.com/awslabs/data-on-eks/tree/main/streaming/kafka), you will provision the following resources to run Kafka Cluster on EKS.